venkat3534/Docker-Zero-to-Hero/README.md

 #### Dockerfile

-Dockerfile is a file where you provide the steps to build your Docker Image.
+Dockerfile is a file set of instructions, where you provide the steps to build your Docker Image.

 #### Images